anadabrowska/from-idea-to-implementation-workshop/README.md

-# Perspektywy women in tech summit 2023 workshop "From idea to implementation"
+# Amazon workshop "From idea to implementation"

-> This is a project presented during Perspektywy Women in Tech Summit 2023 in scope of workshop "From idea to implementation" led by Amazon Development Center Poland.
+> This is a project prepared for the purpose of the workshop: "From idea to implementation" led by Amazon Development Center Poland.

 [git]:    https://git-scm.com/
 [codecatalyst]: https://codecatalyst.aws/explore